6.2.1sr3 - SRTC Procedure: Assessment

 Any applicant for admittance to a credit associate degree, diploma, or certificate program is required to undergo placement testing unless he/she can provide documentation of the following:

-- Official scores on validated assessment instruments (such as ACT or SAT) or General Education Diploma scores of 145+ in English or Math meet the minimum score.
+- Official scores on validated assessment instruments (such as ACT, SAT, PSAT, Accuplacer/Companion, Compass/Asset), General Education Diploma scores of 145+ in English or Math meet the minimum score, Georgia Milestones Literature & Composition or Georgia Milestones American Literature & Composition for English admission only, or HOPE GPA after completion of 10th grade of 2.6.

 - TEST REGISTRATION